awsdocs/aws-codebuild-user-guide/doc_source/monitoring-builds.md

 ## CodeBuild CloudWatch resource utilization metrics<a name="cloudwatch-utilization-metrics"></a>

-The following resource utilization metrics can be tracked\.

 **Note**
 CodeBuild resource utilization metrics are only available in the following regions:
 Asia Pacific \(Tokyo\) Region